Sir Boateng Online

 On the other hand, the PCF8574A chip has its A0 and A1 pins connected to VCC while the A2 pin is connected to GND.
 This gives a corresponding binary of 0 1 1.
 From the table, 0 0 1 is 3B.

-Using Real I2C Backpack
+Using a Real I2C Backpack

 how to connect multiple LCD to Arduino using I2Cbackpack

 If you want to connect the multiple LCD to the Arduino with a real I2C backpack, you can refer to the image above.
-For 0 0 0 as your binary address, you solder together the two pins at A0, A1 and A2.
+For 0 0 0 as your binary address, you solder together the two pins at A0, A1, and A2.

 Once we have connected and obtained the corresponding hexadecimal number, we can proceed to the Arduino coding by stating them in the global variables.
 Check the code below: